Allied Health Sciences

 Students who apply to the Allied Health Sciences major with admission requirement coursework in transfer must provide the department with an official transcript from the credit-granting institution as part of their application documentation.

-1. Be in good academic standing (not on probation or eligible for dismissal).
+1. Be in good academic standing with a cumulative GPA of 2.0 or higher and not on probation or eligible for dismissal.

 1. CHEM 1000-level with lab (transfer chemistry course must be equivalent to a UConn chemistry with lab)

-Admission to the Health Sciences, Healthcare Administration, Public Health and Health Promotion or Occupational and Environmental Health and Safety concentrations within the Allied Health Sciences major requires a cumulative GPA of 2.0 or higher (a 3.0 GPA is required for Healthcare Administration), academic good standing, and successful completion of one college level (1000 level or higher) course in each of the following: biology, chemistry, and mathematics as listed in the admission requirements.
+Admission to the Health Sciences, Public Health and Health Promotion or Occupational and Environmental Health and Safety concentrations within the Allied Health Sciences major requires a cumulative GPA of 2.0 or higher, academic good standing, and successful completion of one college level (1000 level or higher) course in each of the following: biology, chemistry, and math or statistics as listed in the admission requirements.

 Important Note: Course requirements vary by concentration.
 Adding, removing, or changing a concentration WILL impact meeting the major requirements.
 Not all AH-coded courses can be used to satisfy all plans.
 Students bear the responsibility to ensure courses taken to meet the major requirements are consistent with courses listed on the approved list for the declared plan.
 Students are advised to take this into consideration when considering a concentration change.
 Students are advised to meet with their faculty advisor in a timely manner (i.e. by junior year) to determine appropriateness of making concentration changes and how doing so may impact major course completion and requirements for graduation.
 Do not assume substitutions can or will be made.